 ZENKER, Julius Theodor.
-Ehrenfriedersdorf in Erzgebirge, Sachsen 1811 — Thurn 28.6.1884.
+Ehrenfriedersdorf in Erzgebirge, Sachsen 1811 — Thurn, Erzgebirge 28.6.1884.
 German Oriental Scholar.
 Son of Rev. Friedrich Christlieb Z. Studies of Oriental languages at Leipzig, Göttingen and Berlin, then also in Paris.
 Ph.D.
 PD 1846 Rostock, but seeing his future there too uncertain moved soon to Leipzig and abandoned academic career.
+The rest of his life living in Leipzig as private scholar.
 Married, father of G. A. Zenker, a Biologist.

 Publications: Hab.diss.
 De versione arabica Categoriarum Aristotelis.
 Lipsiae 1846, also edited the same text.